HegrJan/BlindGD77/docs/readme.txt

 19.2.2.
 Reordered review and record mode on GD77S for custom prompts.
 This makes it easier to choose a slot to either edit or save a prompt to.
 19.2.3.
 In Review mode, long hold sk2 will either save what is in the record buffer to an empty slot, or copy what is in that slot back to the record buffer for editing.
     19.2.4.
 Long hold SK2 in record mode will save to the last prompt reviewed's slot.
 This will overwrite what is in the slot, useful for replacing a prompt but potentially dangerous, but done by request.
+	19.2.5.
+Added DEL##1 through DEL##32 to delete a custom voice prompt to the list of virtual keypad commands.
 20 Added my recorded testimony to the Joseph's writings folder.
 21. Shortened display timeouts when saving and deleting contacts from 2s to 0.5s.